 She is regularly invited to give lectures and conferences to various audiences, mostly on constitutional and commercial law and on governance and ethics.

 Supreme Court of British Columbia

-Wendy is a retired justice of the BC Supreme Court and was a founding partner of Harris & Company, where she was a leading practitioner in the area of school law for over 30 years.
+The Honourable Wendy J. Harris is a retired justice of the BC Supreme Court and was a founding partner of Harris & Company, where she was a leading practitioner in the area of school law for over 30 years.

 She was appointed to the BC Supreme Court in 2013 and was appointed a Queen’s Counsel in 2008.
 She was called to the BC Bar in 1980 and has an LLB from the University of BC; an MA from the University of Toronto; and a BA from the University of BC.

 Wendy taught education law to graduate school students at the University of BC from 2004 – 2011 and 2018.
 She has been a frequent lecturer at school boards, universities and professional organizations.
 She has written extensively on legal issues related to schools.